Shades of orange

 Varieties of the color orange may differ in hue, chroma (also called saturation, intensity, or colorfulness) or lightness (or value, tone, or brightness), or in two or three of these qualities.
 Variations in value are also called tints and shades, a tint being an orange or other hue mixed with white, a shade being mixed with black.
 A large selection of these various colors is shown below.

 Orange (color wheel)

 The color known as color wheel orange is the tone of orange that is a pure chroma on the HSV color wheel, the expression of which is known as the RGB color wheel, exactly halfway between red and yellow.
 The complementary color of orange is azure.

-Computer web color oranges
+Web colors

 Orange (web color)

 The web color called orange is defined in CSS as the hex triplet FFA500.

 Dark orange (web color)

 There is a web color called dark orange.

 Aerospace and safety

 Safety orange

 Safety orange (also known as blaze orange, and a number of other names) was defined in ANSI standard Z535.1–1998 and is commonly used in a wide variety of contexts to warn of hazards, including: high-viz clothing, road cones, and as the background color in safety warning notices.